 Meanwhile, the diplomatic tensions between the two nations may lead to the Scandinavian government losing more allies around the Arabian Gulf, Mideast-based experts have warned.

-Stockholm's decision, which has been roundly castigated by Sweden's leading corporate chiefs for potentially damaging the country's trade relations with Arab nations, surfaced amid a diplomatic row with Saudi Arabia that culminated in the Middle Eastern state recalling its Ambassador to Sweden, Saad bin Ibrahim al-Brahim, March 11.
+Stockholm's The decision, which has been roundly castigated by Sweden's leading corporate chiefs for potentially damaging the country's trade relations with Arab nations, surfaced amid a diplomatic row with Saudi Arabia that which culminated in the Middle Eastern state recalling its Ambassador to Sweden, Saad bin Ibrahim al-Brahim, March 11.

 On March 6, 31 of Sweden's leading captains of industry, including Volvo, fashion chain H&M's chairman Stefan Persson and bank group SEB's CEO Annika Falkengren, petitioned the government to negotiate a new defense-industrial agreement in order to safeguard Swedish exports and business interests among Arab nations.